-2.7 WIND LOADING
+2.7 Wind Loading

-Monotek Sheet is suitable for use in all New Zealand wind zones up to and including EH as defined in the NZS 3604.
+EasyLap Panel is suitable for use in all New Zealand wind zones up to and including Extra High (EH) as defined in the NZS 3604.

-Monotek Sheet is suitable for use in specific engineering design (SED) projects subject to maximum wind pressure of up to 2.5kPa (uls).
+EasyLap Panel is suitable for use in specific engineering design (SED) projects subject to maximum wind pressure of up to 2.5kPa (ULS).

-2.8 STRUCTURAL BRACING
+2.8 Structural Bracing

-Monotek Sheets installed as per this specification cannot be used to achieve structural bracing.
-Howerer, bracing can be achieved by using HomeRAB Pre-Cladding or RABTM Board fixed direct to the framing or by using internal linings such as VillaboardTM Lining or plasterboard bracing systems have been independently tested and assessed by Scion.
-Refer to the James Hardie Bracing Design Manual for details.
+EasyLap Panels installed as per this specification cannot be used to achieve structural bracing.
+However, bracing can be achieved by using HomeRABTM Pre-Cladding or RABTM Board fixed direct to the framing or by using internal linings such as VillaboardTM Lining or plasterboard bracing systems have been independently tested and assessed by Scion.
+Refer to the Bracing Design Manual by James Hardie for details.

-2.9 FIRE RATED WALLS
+2.9 Fire Rated Walls

-Monotek Sheet clad walls using a cavity construction method can achieve fire ratings up to 60/60/60 when the walls are constructed in accordance with this literature and include the fire rated system requirements as specified in James Hardie Fire and Acoustic Design Manual.
-Refer to Fire and Acoustic design manual for further information on fire rated systems
+EasyLap Panel clad walls using a cavity construction method can achieve fire ratings up to 60/60/60 when the walls are constructed in accordance with this specification and include the fire rated system requirements as specified in Fire and Acoustic Design Manual by James Hardie.
+Refer to Fire and Acoustic design manual for further information on fire rated systems.

-2.10 ENERGY EFFICIENCY
+2.10 Energy Efficiency